zulip/zulip/docs/production/export-and-import.md

   Like the backup tool, logical data exports must be imported on a Zulip server running the same version.
-However, logical data exports can be imported on Zulip servers running a different Postgres version or hosting a different set of Zulip organizations.
+However, logical data exports can be imported on Zulip servers running a different PostgreSQL version or hosting a different set of Zulip organizations.
 We recommend this tool in cases where the backup tool isn't applicable, including situations where an easily machine-parsable export format is desired.